The Final Programme (film)

-Plot synopsis
+Plot

-The story opens in Lapland at the funeral pyre of Jerry Cornelius's father, a Nobel Prize-winning scientist who has developed the "Final Programme"—a design for a perfect, self-replicating human being.
-Jerry Cornelius, playboy physicist, is in attendance.
+In Lapland, playboy physicist Jerry Cornelius attends the funeral of his father, a Nobel Prize–winning scientist who has developed the "Final Programme"—a design for a perfect, self-replicating human being.
 He is questioned by Dr Smiles, who wants to retrieve microfilm which he knows is in the Cornelius family home in England.
 Cornelius, a conspicuous counter-culture dandy with a fondness for chocolate biscuits and alcohol, threatens to blow up the family house.
 Flashbacks to Jerry's conversations with Professor Hira about the Kali Yuga inform the narrative, providing a philosophical background of the world in its final days.
 In various scenes we learn that the Vatican no longer exists and that Amsterdam has been razed to ash, and we see Trafalgar Square in a post-apocalyptic scenario of wrecked cars piled atop one another.

 Back in Great Britain, a group of scientists led by Dr Smiles and the formidable Miss Brunner (who consumes her lovers) try to persuade Cornelius to locate the microfilm.
 Jerry learns from his family servant that his sister Catherine has been imprisoned by his evil, drug-addicted brother, Frank, and has addicted her to drugs for unspecified reasons.
 Jerry, whose relationship with Catherine is implied to be incestuous, instructs his servant John to smuggle Catherine to the lodge on the property's grounds; he will "take care of Frank".
 He consults Major Wrongway Lindbergh, who supplies him with a high-powered jet aircraft, and his old friend "Shades" who can supply him with napalm.

 The attack on the old house commences.
 The house is protected by a sound system that induces pseudo-epilepsy, but Jerry and the others get inside unharmed.
 They fight their way past many traps, including poison gas and a lethal chessboard.
 Jerry finds John fatally wounded by Frank.
 John confesses before dying that Catherine has not been freed and that Frank has returned her to the bedroom.
 Jerry finds and confronts Frank, and a fight ensues.
 In the confusion, Catherine is accidentally killed by Jerry.
 Jerry is wounded, and Frank falls into the hands of Miss Brunner.
 She forces him to open the vaults, but he outsmarts her and escapes with the microfilm.